shyamlohar/mini/readme.md

 ---

-# How to use this methods
+# How to use these methods

 ### addClass